 Choosing a cloud computing service can be a daunting task.
 It’s important to understand all of the costs that are involved in the process.

-There are three major cost centers involved in cloud computing.
+There are three major cost centres involved in cloud computing.
 The data infrastructure, cloud administration and change management.

 The data infrastructure refers to the costs that are associated with the hardware, software and maintenance contracts that are needed to support a cloud server.
 It’s important to understand these costs, and how they can be used to calculate the overall cost of owning a cloud server.